Teenlife

 The Genre

-When you write the college personal essay, the usual belabored question, “But what should I write about?” is actually not the best question to ask yourself.
-Instead ask, “What do I most want to say and how can I say it best?”
+When you write your college personal essay, asking yourself, “But what should I write about?” isn't the best approach.
+Instead, ask, “What do I want to say, and how can I say it best?”

 The personal essay requires you to say something meaningful about yourself in approximately 650 words.
 Because humans are compelled by stories, you want to do that in story form wherever possible.
 We all know a good story when we hear it, like we know a beautiful sunset or a great piece of buttered toast.

 And then without self-torture or mental gymnastics, jot down your immediate responses to each.
 Use the motto, “first thought best thought.”
 Trust your mind.
 Set a timer if it’s helpful.
-Write down anything and everything that prompt makes you think of in an essay free-write.
+Write down whatever thoughts the prompt generates in an essay free-write.
 Pay particular attention to all feelings, thoughts, memories and anecdotes that arise, and write them down indiscriminately and as quickly as possible.

-You can and must be picky about your content later, but you may be motivated by how much material was right there waiting for you to shape it.
+Don't edit now — that'll come later.
+You might be surprised by how much material was right there waiting for you to shape it.

 Meanwhile, you should do the same as you read the advice about specific prompts below.
 If a thought, memory, or idea occurs to you, don’t wait!
 Write it down right away.
 The college essay muse doesn’t care about your convenience.